LinuxAtDuke/Intro-To-Linux/README.md

 Example:

     [user@compute ~]$ id
     uid=5555(user) gid=1000(professors)
     [user@compute ~]$ id joe
     uid=1234(joe) gid=1000(professors) groups=1000(professors),1056(igsp),1029(willardlab),1088(genomic-handbook)

--
+**whoami**

-  - A similar tool is whoami, which simply displays your own username.
+A similar tool is whoami, which simply displays your own username.
 Example:

     [user@compute ~]$ whoami
     user

-- getent

--
+**getent**

-  - Getentries from a system database, such as passwd (user list), group (group list), and other system files.
-  - Most commonly, this is used to find group membership.
+*Get* *ent*ries from a system database, such as /etc/passwd (list of users), /etc/group (list of groups), and other system files.
+Most commonly, this is used to find group membership.
 If you want to see which users are members of a specific group, then you can use getent to get entries in the group database.

-  - Example:
+Example:

     [user@compute ~]$ getent group chilab
     chilab:\*:1041:gml7,cs80,jwu7,jdoss,xt2,mmk24,les36,jb279,mjv10,mh180,
     cl215,sl238,chi00002,ljo6,avc2,jel2,mh309,cl26,cl262

-- finger

--
+**finger**

-  - Finger is used to point at someone's username and find out a human readable response on who they are if you don't recognize their system id.
+Finger is used to point (get it?) at someone's username and find out a human readable response on who they are if you don't recognize their system id.

+Example:

-  - Example: I see on a server that user svu is running lots of jobs, but that username is quite cryptic.
+I see on a server that user svu is running lots of jobs, but that username is quite cryptic.
 I try id first, to see which lab he is affiliated with but that doesn't help, and that is where finger comes in:

     [user@compute ~]$ id svu
     uid=5555(svu) gid=400(visitors) groups=400(visitors)
     [user@compute ~]$ finger svu
     Login: svu              Name: Steve User
     Directory: /home/svuShell: /bin/bash
     Last login Wed Aug 1 23:34 2012 (EST) on pts/5 from localhost.

-eNo mail.
+    No mail.
     No Plan.

-- chmod

--
+**chmod**

-  - Change mode, is a command used to modify permissions on a file.
+Change mode, is a command used to modify permissions on a file.
 If you would like to share your files with another user in your group, you can modify the permissions to grant read, write, or execute the file.

-  - Useful Switches:
+*Useful Switches:*

     u (User)
     g (Group)
     o (Other)
     + (Add Permission)
-     (Remove Permission)
+    - (Remove Permission)
     r (read)
     w (write)
     x (execute)

-  - Example:
+Example:

     [user@compute ~]$ ls -l largefile.10g
     -rwx------.
 1 user research 10737418240 Jul 2 08:46 largefile.10g

 The user above has the file largefile.10g that he would like to share with other people in the group "research" so that they can read and write to the file.
 This is where chmod comes in:

     [user@compute ~]$ chmod g+rw largefile.10g
     [user@compute ~]$ ls -l largefile.10g
     -rwxrw----.
 1 user research 10737418240 Jul 2 08:46 largefile.10g

-The g+rw means that for the g roup, add ( + ) r ead and w rite permission.
+The g+rw means that for the *g*roup, add ( + ) *r*ead and *w*rite permission.
 This results in the file having read, write, and execute permissions for the user, and read and write for the group.

-- chown

--
+**chown**

-  - Change Owner, is a command used to modify the owner of a file.
+Change Owner, is a command used to modify the owner of a file.
 This usually can only be performed on a system where you have administrative rights and can switch files from one user to another.

-  - Example:
+Example:

 	[user@compute ~]$ chown user2 largefile.10g
 	[user@compute ~]$ ls -l largefile.10g
 	-rw-r--r-- 1 user2 staff 10737418240 Sep 6 11:38 largefile.10g

-- chgrp

--
+**chgrp**

-  - Change Group, is a command used to modify the group that can read a file.
+Change Group, is a command used to modify the group that can read a file.
 You can only switch group ownerships on a file that you are the owner of.

-  - Example:
+Example:

     [user@compute ~]$ chgrp group2 largefile.10g
     [user@compute ~]$ ls -l largefile.10g
     -rw-r--r-- 1 user group2 10737418240 Sep 6 11:38 largefile.10g

-- Octal Permissions

--
+**Octal Permissions**

-  - Another way to modify permissions that you will often see is to use octal numbers to do so.
+Another way to modify permissions that you will often see is to use octal numbers to do so.
 Each value r, w, x is equivalent to a number which, when all permissions are set, add up to 7 (full permission).

-    -
-      - 4 = read
+    4 = read
-      - 2 = write
+    2 = write
-      - 1 = execute
+    1 = execute

+Example:

-  - Example: If we wanted to grant read and write permissions to the research group like we did with our example above, we could also do the following:
+If we wanted to grant read and write permissions to the research group like we did with our example above, we could also do the following:

     [user@compute ~]$ chmod 760 largefile.10g
     [user@compute ~]$ ls -l largefile.10g
     -rwxrw---- .
 1 user research 10737418240 Jul 2 08:46 largefile.10g

 The 760 tells us that the user field should have an octal count of 7, (read+write+execute), the group field should have a count of 6, (read+write) and the other field should have a count of 0.

-Day 1 Lab 2: Working with Files in the Filesystem
+### Unit 2: Lab 2 - Working with Files in the Filesystem

-- Open the terminal application
+1. Open the terminal application
-- Change your workstation to the /tmp directory.
+2. Change your workstation to the /tmp directory.
-- Run id on your username, write down your primary group.
+3. Run id on your username, write down your primary group.
-- Make a directory named Lastname\_Firstname.
+4. Make a directory named Lastname_Firstname.
-- List the permissions on this directory.
+5. List the permissions on this directory.
-- Modify the permissions where others can enter the directory but not edit it's contents.
+6. Modify the permissions where others can enter the directory but not edit it's contents.
-- Change inside of the directory.
+7. Change inside of the directory.
-- Create an empty file named foo.
+8. Create an empty file named foo.
-- Copy this file to a new file named bar.
+9. Copy this file to a new file named bar.
-- Move this file to a new file named baz.
+10. Move this file to a new file named baz.
-- Modify the permissions so that only you can read foo.
+11. Modify the permissions so that only you can read foo.
-- Modify the permissions on baz to allow anyone to edit it. (not a good idea in the real world)
+12. Modify the permissions on baz to allow anyone to edit it. (not a good idea in the real world)

-- At the end you should have 3 deliverables:
+At the end you should have 3 deliverables:
  - A folder with your name, with permissions set correctly.
  - A primary empty file with that only you can read.
  - A secondary empty file that anyone can edit.

-Day 2

-Unit 3: _Interactions With Data and Disk Storage_
+### Unit 3: Interactions With Data and Disk Storage

 - Mount Point
   - A mount point is a directory or location in the local filesystem that you can use to mount either a remote directory or local device to access the files available there.